vshvedov/yt-bckp/README.md

 # yt-bckp

-A local, open-source YouTube downloader for macOS.
+A local, open-source YouTube downloader.
 Paste one URL or a whole batch, pick **MP3** (audio) or **MP4** (video), and yt-bckp saves the files to a local `downloads/` folder.
 It runs entirely on your machine through a tiny web UI — no accounts, no cloud, no tracking.